munificent/game-programming-patterns/book/data-locality.markdown

 ^code deactivate-particle

 Lots of programmers (myself included) have developed allergies to moving things around in memory.
 Schlepping a bunch of bytes around *feels* heavyweight , compared to just assigning a pointer.
-But when you add in the cost of *traversing* that pointer, it turns out that our intuition is often wrong.
-In <span name="profile">many cases</span>, it's cheaper to actually move things around in memory so that you can keep the cache full.
+But when you add in the cost of *traversing* that pointer, it turns out that our intuition is sometimes wrong.
+In <span name="profile">some cases</span>, it's cheaper to push things around in memory if it helps you keep the cache full.

 <aside name="profile">